-The Doing Business North America report provides objective measures of business regulations and their enforcement across 115 cities in 92 states, provinces, and federal districts which comprise the sub-national units of Canada, Mexico and the United States.
+Launched in 2019, the first edition of the Doing Business North America report provided objective measures of business regulations and their enforcement across 115 cities in 92 states, provinces, and federal districts which comprise the sub-national units of Canada, Mexico and the United States.

 The 1st edition of the report measures regulations regarding: